The 'Grand

 Lodge.
 If you read the letter from the United Grand Lodge of England, sent to

-all of their Lodge Secretaries throughout England and the world (it's not
+all of their Lodge Secretaries throughout England and to the world (it's not

 private: it's on official websites of the organization), you'll find